Frequently Asked Questions (FAQs)

-Global Scholar is for those students who want to set themselves apart and distinguish themselves at graduation, on their transcripts, and in the job market as having personally invested in the global and cultural knowledge, skills, and abilities necessary to navigate a complicated and interdependent world as a part of their course of study.
+The Global Scholar Certificate is for those students who want to set themselves apart and distinguish themselves at graduation, on their transcripts, and in the job market as having personally invested in the global and cultural knowledge, skills, and abilities necessary to navigate a complicated and interdependent world as a part of their course of study.
 Becoming a Global Scholar takes initiative and self-direction – it’s not for everyone.

 What does “self-directed” mean?

 Self-directed means that you are responsible for charting your own path – you decide whether and how you will complete the Global Scholar option.
-Once you declare the Option, you can track your progress on your Star report.
+Once you declare the Certificate, you can track your progress on your Star report.
 Your UARC or faculty advisor (for your major) can help you chart your path – ultimately you are responsible!
 You might want to print out this Global Scholar Planning Sheet to help you plan your path.

 When should I officially declare the option?

 It is recommend that you declare as early as possible so that it is easier to track your progress.
 You should declare prior to your global experience.
 You can “un-declare” later if you decide you do not or cannot complete the option.
 See a UARC advisor.